Wage talks start: CPO meets with 9 unions to discuss 5% offer

 The release added that the session outlined key economic indicators, including inflation rates, revenue, GDP-to-debt ratio and forecasting the economy in 2025/2026, all of which “are vital for understanding the fiscal environment in which public service wage negotiations will stand on.

-“Commander Dindial further emphasised the importance of the meeting, highlighting that a thorough grasp of the economic context is critical for the associations/unions and the Government in approaching negotiations with clarity and mutual understanding.”
+“Commander Dindial further emphasised the importance of the meeting, highlighting that a thorough grasp of the economic context is critical for the associations/unions and the government in approaching negotiations with clarity and mutual understanding.”

-It stated that the invitation to the 11 not only reflected a commitment to transparency by the State but also aimed to foster collaborative dialogue and enable all parties to voice their concerns regarding terms and conditions in light of TT’s economic realities as well as seek the best outcome for their members.
+It stated that the invitation to the 11 not only reflected a commitment to transparency by the state but also aimed to foster collaborative dialogue and enable all parties to voice their concerns regarding terms and conditions in light of TT’s economic realities as well as seek the best outcome for their members.

 Dindial clarified that the TTPSSWA requested another date as they had a prior commitment.

-In the case of the PSA, he said the PSA wrote indicating their unavailability, “as well as stated 'Any discussions on the economy intended for the purpose of negotiations should take place around a negotiation table during bilateral talks confidentially between the association and the CPO.'
+In the case of the PSA, he said the PSA wrote indicating their unavailability, “as well as stated, 'Any discussions on the economy intended for the purpose of negotiations should take place around a negotiation table during bilateral talks confidentially between the association and the CPO.'

 “The CPO notes their position is unfortunate since the Ministry of Finance professionals who are trained economists would have provided the PSA with context on the state of the economy and it does not limit future discussions with the CPO around the table.”

-Baptiste told the Newsday, “That letter was written in a private capacity to the CPO.
+Baptiste told Newsday, “That letter was written in a private capacity to the CPO.
 That was not a public letter.
 That is another indication that he is engaging in politics.
 If he wants to engage in politics, we will play politics too.”

 The Oilfield Workers Trade Union (OWTU) said it was not invited to that meeting, although it represents workers in the state sector, including T&TEC.

-On the morning of October 24, electricity workers across the country engaged in protest action outside their respective offices in the East, West, North, South and Tobago to highlight health and safety issues.
+On the morning of October 24, electricity workers across the country engaged in protest action outside their offices in the East, West, North, South and Tobago to highlight health and safety issues.

 One of the critical issues the workers highlighted was the absence of a salary increase since 2014.

-President General of the OWTU Ancel Roget, who joined the San Fernando protest, said electricity workers were considered essential workers but were risking life and limb daily to ensure a reliable supply of electricity to the country.
+President general of the OWTU Ancel Roget, who joined the San Fernando protest, said electricity workers were considered essential workers but were risking life and limb daily to ensure a reliable supply of electricity to the country.

-He said he did not know how long the workers would continue
+He said he did not know how long the workers would continue to provide an efficient service but striking was not on their agenda.

 He warned, however, that the OSHA gives workers the right to remove themselves from a dangerous environment where there were threats to life and limb as exists at T&TEC at present.